-With this week’s acquisition of network security vendor SonicWall, Dell has collected a next-generation firewall for the comprehensive enterprise data
+With this week’s acquisition of network security vendor SonicWall, Dell has collected a next-generation firewall for the comprehensive enterprise data center strategy it is assembling to compete head-to-head with Cisco Systems, HP and IBM.

 “[SonicWall] fits well with Dell because they had already bought Force10 on the networking side, Perot Systems on the consulting side and SecureWorks on the managed services side,” said John Kindervag, senior analyst with Forrester Research.
 “All of this gives them a very competitive offering against HP and Cisco.”